AkhilJx/Chatbot-using-llama-3.1-8B-and-streamlit/README.md

 On Mac, the models will be downloaded to ~/.ollama/models

 On Linux (or WSL), the models will be stored at /usr/share/ollama/.ollama/models

+4. To view all pulled models, use the command # ollama list

+5. To chat directly with a model from the command line, use the command # ollama run <name-of-model>

+6. Run the command # ollama help in the terminal to see available commands too.